crackTheCode/JavaBeanstalkClient/README.md

 * Add build.xml file for Ant.
 * Always use block IO so that binary payloads can be used.
 * Convert unchecked exceptions to checked exceptions.
-* Remove ability to have thread local connections.
+* Remove ability to have thread-local connections.
 * Move to different package.

 I do not push my version to Maven Central.